 What is 5S?
 5S stands for the activities of Sort, Set in order, Scrub, Standardize and Sustain.
 By hearing that, you may think “It sounds like just cleaning, what’s so important about it?”
 In fact, it’s totally the opposite.

 5S is the foundation of Visual Control in the Toyota Production System.
-I made a video about this topic.
-Please click this link and watch the video.
+I made an article about this topic.
+Please click the link below and read it.

 Importance of 5S

 If you or your employees have time you should look for something we call Muda (waste) in an untidy factory or office.
 Untidiness increases risk of mistakes and injuries and deceases employees’ motivation for work.

 The more that equipment and inventory increase in your workplace, the more problems are hidden and they will not be solved.
 By thoroughly implementing 5S within your company, your company will nurture an excellent and productive culture.

 Let’s examine each step of 5S.

 You sort through everything in your workplace to separate it into things you’ll use and won’t use, then throw the 2nd group away.
 Red tags are often used in this step.
 You attach visual red tags on the things that you won’t use.

 One issue here is that you’ll most likely have things that you want to keep since you may use them “someday”.
 A solution for this is to make rules for what to keep or not keep before starting your red tagging.